alexshin95/alexshin95.github.io/docs/leetcode/leetcode-intro copy.md

 ## Example problems

-Example use of a dictionary in sliding window problem: [Longest Substring with Distinct Characters] (https://www.educative.io/courses/grokking-the-coding-interview/YMzBx1gE5EO).
+Example use of a dictionary in sliding window problem: [Longest Substring with Distinct Characters](https://www.educative.io/courses/grokking-the-coding-interview/YMzBx1gE5EO).

-Problem Statement
+<p>Problem Statement<br>
-Given a string, find the length of the longest substring, which has all distinct characters.
+Given a string, find the length of the longest substring, which has all distinct characters.</p>

-Example 1:
+<p>Example 1:<br>
-Input: String="aabccbb"
+Input: String="aabccbb"<br>
-Output: 3
+Output: 3<br>
-Explanation: The longest substring with distinct characters is "abc".
+Explanation: The longest substring with distinct characters is "abc".</p>

-Example 2:
+<p>Example 2:<br>
-Input: String="abbbb"
+Input: String="abbbb"<br>
-Output: 2
+Output: 2<br>
-Explanation: The longest substring with distinct characters is "ab".
+Explanation: The longest substring with distinct characters is "ab".</p>

-Example 3:
-Input: String="abccde"
-Output: 3
-Explanation: Longest substrings with distinct characters are "abc" & "cde".
 ```python
 def non_repeat_substring(str):
   d = {}